Review by Nisaba Merrieweather

 Nisaba discovered Tarot in the 1970s and did her first paid reading in 1981.

-See card images from the Tarocco delle Vetrate
+See sample card images from the Tarocco delle Vetrate

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images